rajshekharpro/Semantic-Image-Segmentation-from-UAV-Captured-Aerial-Images-Using-Deep-Learning/README.md

 segmentation, a task that assigns a class label to each pixel in an image, plays a vital role in these applications.
-However, existing deep learning-based segmentation models are often computationally expensive and require a large number of parameters, making them unsuitable for real-time deployment on edge devices.This research thesis suggests Attention based LW-AerialSegNet, a lightweight convolutional neural network (CNN) architecture. for semantic image segmentation of UAV-captured aerial images.
+However, existing deep learning-based segmentation models are often computationally expensive and require a large number of parameters, making them unsuitable for real-time deployment on edge devices.This research suggests Attention based LW-AerialSegNet, a lightweight convolutional neural network (CNN) architecture. for semantic image segmentation of UAV-captured aerial images.
 LW-AerialSegNet employs a dense module inspired design to preserve the network’s feed-forward nature and